 The IRS Code determines the minimum requirements to participate in a qualified retirement plan.
 For example, section 410(a)(1) establishes the minimum service and age requirements, whereas section 410(a)(4) provides the plan entry dates, which is when an eligible employee must start participation.

-Employers must provide eligible employees with the same benefits regardless of position.
+This 401(k) plan rule states that employers must provide eligible employees with the same benefits regardless of position.
 This rule prevents 401(k) plans from disproportionately benefiting highly compensated employees (HCEs).
 Employers must employ two main tests:

 Retirement plans must pass these tests to remain qualified.

 Also, withdrawal or distribution rules govern how and when participants can access their retirement savings.
-Generally, participants can make qualified withdrawals after turning 59 ½, while they will incur a 10% penalty plus taxes on early withdrawals.
-Further, participants or beneficiaries of certain plans must make required minimum distributions (RMDs) in specific situations.
+Generally, participants can make qualified withdrawals after turning 59 1/2, while they will incur a 10% penalty plus taxes on early withdrawals.

 Qualified retirement plans must comply with specific reporting and disclosure requirements.
 A classic example is filing Form 5500 annually with the IRS, which provides information about the plan’s financial condition, investments and operations.
 The plans must also contain a summary plan description (SPD) to inform participants about the plan’s benefits and features.